ulasarslan6262-ui/sighub-public/README.md

 # Sighub

-Sighub keeps renewal follow-up trustworthy inside HubSpot.
+Sighub finds the HubSpot accounts that need action before missed follow-up becomes lost revenue.

 It watches renewal and engagement risk signals, creates one clear HubSpot task when action is needed, and closes the task automatically when the risk is gone.